 Experimental Design

 Dormant winegrape cuttings were taken from the UC Davis Robert Mondavi Institute vineyard in December 2015, where phenology was monitored in the 2015 growing season.
-Observations using the modified Eichorn-Lorenz (EL) scale {Coombe, 1995 #37}(REFERENCE) began 6 March 2015 and continued generally every 3-4 days until 2 April 2015, when almost all plants had reached EL stage 11 or higher.
+Observations using the modified Eichorn-Lorenz (EL) scale {Coombe, 1995 #37}began 6 March 2015 and continued generally every 3-4 days until 2 April 2015, when almost all plants had reached EL stage 11 or higher.

 Following collection, cuttings were chilled for 21 days (4° C, 21 d) at the Arnold Arboretum, then forced in greenhouses in 26 cm diameter pots in January 2016.
 After several months of growth, on 27 May they were placed in growth chambers with day/night temperatures of 6/4 °C and an 8-hour photoperiod to induce dormancy, though the plants did not appear visibly dormant until 20 June.